 For a slacker solution, buy high-quality canned white beans instead of cooking the beans yourself.

 - 1 cup dried tubettini pasta (you can substitute ditalini, conchigliette, or small maccheroni)

-- 2 cups cooked small white bean such as cannellini
+- 2 cups cooked small white beans such as cannellini (see Game Plan note)

 - 2 tablespoons water